High-Risk Pools and the Reviving on the AHCA in State-Level Form

 First off, the reason we are talking about this is because “the MacArthur Amendment” is essentially calling for the AHCA (AKA TrumpCare 1.0) to be revived, but this time with state-level waivers that let states offer less robust plans and implement a new type of “invisible risk-pool”.

 With that said, despite any gripes one might have with the new Amendment, this new TrumpCare or RyanCare 2.0 (or whatever we are supposed to call it) might be slightly better in theory than the actual AHCA.

-Meanwhile, a state level solution with waivers at least allows for state-based solutions for public options, single payer-like systems, and Medicaid expansion, like the ACA allows for (unless of course the final bill says “…but were are going to starve funding of progressive states” in fine print or “we are going to take away 1332 and 1115 options which states already had under ObamaCare.”
+This is, of course, unless of course the final bill says, “but were are going to starve funding of progressive states,” in fine print or, “we are going to take away 1332 and 1115 options which states already had under ObamaCare.”

-That said, the topic here is risk pools (not every complication with reviving the ObamaCare repeal and replace bill that didn’t pass the House).
+With that said, the topic here is risk pools and not every complication with reviving the ObamaCare repeal and replace bill that didn’t pass the House.

 About Risk Pools, ObamaCare’s Risk Pool, and Ryan’s “Invisible Risk Pool”

-To talk about risk pools we have to first note that “high-risk pool” (AKA “sick pool”) is a rather ambiguous term that can mean a variety of things and work in a number of ways.
+To talk about risk pools, we have first to note that “high-risk pool” (AKA “sick pool”) is a rather ambiguous term that can mean a variety of things and work in several ways.